-You may add courses during the first three days of the eightweek term; you may drop courses at any time during the first five weeks of the eight-week term.
-To find out the last date to either add or drop a course, check the current academic calendar since the dates vary with the interim and summer terms.
+You may add courses during the first three days of the eightweek session; you may drop courses at any time during the first five weeks of the eight-week session.
+To find out the last date to either add or drop a course, check the current academic calendar since the dates vary with the interim and summer sessions.